Frances Willard Schoolhouse: History

 Frances attended the little brown school as a student for about ten months in the 1850s, then came back to teach in 1858.
 After her time in Janesville, she studied in Milwaukee and points beyond, earning M.S., M.A., and L.L.D. degrees.
 She went on to be the president of Evanston College for Ladies and Dean of Women at Northwestern University.
 She and Susan B. Anthony founded the National Council of Women in 1888 and she served as its first president.
 She worked for social issues, advocating legal protection for women, an eight-hour work day, and the right of women to vote.
 She worked against drug abuse and alcoholism as president of the Woman's Christian Temperance Union and later as first president of the World's WCTU.
 Given all this, she was one of the prominent women leaders of the 1800s.

 Willard fondly remembered the little brown school and visited it shortly before she died in 1898.
-In 1904 when the school was remodeled, it was renamed "Fances Willard School" in her honor.
+In 1904 when the school was remodeled, it was renamed "Frances Willard School" in her honor.
 The Rock County WCTU bought the building in 1920 to preserve it, then donated it to the Rock County Historical Society in 1969.
 In 1972 it was moved to the Rock County fairgrounds.

+On June 4, 2016 it was relocated from the Rock County fairgrounds to the campus of the Rock County Historical Society through the financial support of local businessman Bob Kimball and an anonymous donor.

 The school was placed on the NRHP because it is the best-preserved structure connected to Frances Willard's time in Wisconsin.
 It is also one of the oldest surviving school buildings in Rock County.